 Our Auto Chess guide explains how to play the new Dota 2 Arcade mode, with new player tips and strategy advice.

-Dota 2's Auto Chess custom game mode has picked up some serious steam (no pun intended), and shows absolutely no sign of stopping any time soon.
-It's largely down to the fact that it's a whole lot of fun to play, providing a mixture of game styles that's not really chess and not really Dota, but something entirely different.
+When Dota '2s Auto Chess custom game mode first released, it picked up some serious steam (no pun intended).
+Well, it's showing absolutely no sign of slowing down any time soon.
+It's success is largely down to the fact it's a whole bunch of fun to play, providing a blend of game styles that's not really chess and not really Dota, but something entirely unique.
 There's something incredibly moreish about the mode and we can see it taking off in the near future once everyone realises just how addictive it is.

 If you're wondering what all the buzz is about and want to get in on the action, we've put together a primer guide which explains the ins and outs of this custom mode.
 It'll teach you all the basics of how to play and we'll continue fleshing it out over time as we spend more time with the game too - stay tuned.